Disclaimer: Harvest Moon does not belong to me.

 "I'm not thirsty," the Witch replied, rolling her eyes and hopping off the stool beside the giant cauldron.

 "Then what –ouch!"
 The farmer yelped as the Witch plucked a strand of hair off Akari's head.

 "It's been really boring lately," the Witch complained, dropping the hair into the cup.
-She tilted the cup back and forth.
-Appearing satisfied, the Witch placed the cup onto the table and turned to face the farmer.
+The liquid sizzled ominously as Witch swirled the contents of the cup.
+Appearing satisfied, she placed the glass onto the table and turned to face the farmer.
 "So I thought of a way to entertain myself."

 Rubbing her skull, Akari looked warily at the Witch.
 "If that's the case, I'll just give you this Fugue Mushroom and leave."